-You will experience crystal-clear, azure waters and pristine, deserted beaches of Los Coronados.
+You'll experience crystal-clear, azure waters and pristine, deserted beaches.

 Numerous folk tales are told about these mysterious islands.

-According to some, the islands were never permanently populated due to the lack of freshwater.
+According to some, they were never permanently populated due to the lack of fresh water.

-Others say that these beautiful islands were once home to several pirate coves and caves.
+Others say they were once home to several pirate coves and caves.

-The Coronado Islands have extraordinarily rich biodiversity, and they have a status of a protected wildlife refuge for many species, including gulls, sea ducks and elephant seals.
+Rich in biodiversity, the Coronado Islands are a protected wildlife refuge for many species, including gulls, sea ducks, and elephant seals.